syncfusion-content/windowsforms-docs/WindowsForms/TreeView/TreeViewAdv-Events.md

 ### AfterInteractiveChecks Event

-InteractiveCheckBox settings available for the treeNodeAdv indicates whether the node will have an interactive checkbox.
+InteractiveCheckBox settings available for the TreeNodeAdv indicates whether the node will have an interactive checkbox.
 This AfterInteractiveChecks event will be triggered when the checked state of one or more nodes of a TreeViewAdv has changed due to this InteractiveCheckbox setting.

 #### Event Data